 Sunscreen is probably THE most important element of an anti-aging skincare routine.
 Preventing lines, wrinkles and sun damage from occurring in the first place is a much better option instead of repairing sun damage that has already incurred.

 Mineral sunscreens are my choice of sun protection.
-I explain why in this post which describes 6 mineral sunscreens which will have you covered from head to toe.
+I explain why in this post which describes 6 mineral sunscreens that will have you covered from head to toe.

 The tint of this sunscreen simply offsets some of the white cast that is unfortunately present with this and most mineral sunscreens.
 Even with the tint, this will work better on paler skin tones.
 The finish is matte and does not interfere with makeup application.
 This is a true all-star drugstore mineral sunscreen.